RedElastic/reactive-stock-trader/deploy/instructions/2-install-kafka-cassandra.md

 ## Deploying Kafka

-As the Order service publishes orders that have been placed to `Kafka`, we will need have a `Kafka` cluster.

-1. As a good practice, create a separate namespace for the Kafka cluster:
+1. Create a separate namespace for the Kafka cluster:

     ```
     kubectl create namespace kafka
     ```

-2. To install the `Kafka` operator, we will use Helm.
-Start by adding the `Strimzi` Helm repository:
+2. To install the Kafka operator, we will use Helm.
+Start by adding the Strimzi Helm repository:

     ```
     helm repo add strimzi http://strimzi.io/charts/